Special Needs Grants – a list of sources

 Giving Angels Foundation – Enhances the lives of children under the age of 21 with any type of physical disability or illness.

-Grottoes of North America Humanitarian Foundation – Helps cover the costs of dental treatment, including hospital and anesthesia costs when needed, for children with cerebral palsy, muscular dystrophy (and related neuromuscular disorders), organ transplant recipients or those with mental retardation.
+Grottoes of North America Humanitarian Foundation (Only accessible from US) – Helps cover the costs of dental treatment, including hospital and anesthesia costs when needed, for children with cerebral palsy, muscular dystrophy (and related neuromuscular disorders), organ transplant recipients or those with mental retardation.

 Hands to Angels – Grants to support the identification and eventual prevention of rare, genetic disorders and to provide financial assistance to families coping with these disorders.